 top of page

-My therapeutic approach is eclectic and integrates elements from person-centered therapy, body-centered therapy, expressive arts therapy, therapeutic horticulture, cognitive behavioral therapy, and dialectical behavior therapy.
+My therapeutic approach is eclectic and integrates elements from person-centered therapy, IFS therapy, expressive arts therapy, ecotherapy, cognitive behavioral therapy, and dialectical behavior therapy.

 Person-Centered Therapy